NVIDIA/spark-rapids/docs/get-started/best-practices.md

 recommended CPU Spark jobs, especially if those jobs are computation heavy jobs (Large Joins, HashAggregate, Windowing, Sorting).

-After those candidate jobs are actually run on GPU using the RAPIDS Accelerator, check Spark driver log to find the not-supported messages starting with `!`.
+After those candidate jobs are run on GPU using the RAPIDS Accelerator, check the Spark driver log to find the not-supported messages starting with `!`.
 Some missing features might be enabled by turning on some config, but please firstly understand this config's limitation based on [Configuration](../configs.md).
 For other unsupported features, please file feature request on